vincentc0202/personal-website/README.md

 # Vincent Cheong's Portfolio Website

 ## Overview
-This is the personal portfolio website of Vincent Cheong, built to showcase projects, skills, and interests in an interactive and engaging way.
+This is my personal portfolio website, built to showcase projects, skills, and interests in an interactive and engaging way.
 It serves as a creative expression beyond a traditional resume, providing insight into both technical expertise and personal interests.

 ## Technologies Used